nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 `<?php if (function_exists ('adinserter')) echo adinserter (3); ?>`

 This would generate code as defined for the code block number 3.
+Before you modifu theme files it makes sense to create a <a href="https://codex.wordpress.org/Child_Themes" target="_blank">child theme</a> first.

 = Center alignment does not work for some ads! =

-Some ads can not be centered using standard approach so some different CSS code is needed to put them in the middle.
+Some ads can not be centered using the standard approach so some different CSS code is needed to put them in the middle.
-Try to use the following custom CSS:

-`margin: 8px 0; text-align: center; display: flex; justify-content: center;`
+In Preview window you can try alternative CSS code for centering the ad.
+Double-click on the icon for Center alignment and the code will toggle.
+The current code version is displayed next to Alignment and Style selection.

 = How can I rotate between different alignments so I can test an ad aligned to the right against an ad aligned to the left? =